garfix/mondriaanimatie/doc/elements.md

 * A painting has at least one horizontal and one vertical line
 * There is a minimum distance between two lines
 * There is a minimum distance between a line and the frame parallel to it
+* A painting has a maximum of about 11 lines

 ### Rooms